 The second trick is to cut out the pieces so that the length of the strips (“logs”) run along the lengthwise grain of the fabric, parallel to the selvedges.
 The lengthwise grain has virtually no stretch to it, ensuring that the logs will all fit together without being stretched out of shape.

 Learn more about this tip in Julie’s article above.

-Image from “Tips for Making Scrappy Log Cabin Blocks” by Cindy Grisdela.
+Image from “Tips for Making Scrappy Log Cabin Blocks” (currently not available) by Cindy Grisdela.

 Finally (and this is one that many quilters skip) cut the logs to length before adding them to the block.
 Attaching pieces of exactly the right length means that you’ll eliminate chances for variation between blocks to occur (and other types of wonkiness).

 Marti Mitchell explains the benefits of chain-piecing with logs that are cut to length in the following article (vs using the add-and-trim method).

 Leslie from The Seasoned Homemaker has written an excellent tutorial for constructing Log Cabin blocks.
 There are instructions for both a 12″ and 14″ block.